Skip to main content

 About

-Prairie Hope High School (formerly known as Neelin High School Off Campus/BSD Off Campus) is an initiative of the Brandon School Division that opened its doors to the public in September of 2007.
+Prairie Hope High School (formerly known as Neelin High School Off Campus/BSD Off Campus) is an initiative of the Brandon School Division that opened its doors in September of 2007.

-We offer an alternative and unique school setting, for students who are at risk of discontinuing their education for a variety of reasons, students are self-directed and able to work at a more flexible pace.
+We offer an alternative and unique school setting for students who are at risk of discontinuing their education for a variety of reasons, or for students looking to re-engage with their education after a period of absence.
+Our unique context works best for students who are self-directed and benefit from a flexible approach to scheduling.

 Follow us on Twitter: @PrairieHope_BSD